erikssonnn/movement/README.md

 - Movement, different types of player movement
 - Immersion, used to give the player a deeper, down to earth feel in the gameworld.
 Like dynamic weapon- sway, viewbob, screenshake etc.

-All scripts are created by me and can be used for personal content.
+All scripts are created by me and can be used for personaly.
 May not be uploaded and credited by someone else, even if modified

 ~Eriksson 2023